jballanger/chinmei/README.md

 var myChinmei = new Chinmei(username, password);
 ```

-More examples will be soon available on the repository.
+More examples are available in `examples/`.

 ## Methods